RasmusRendal/chemilang/README.md

 Chemilang is a declarational language for constructing advanced Chemical Reaction Networks.
 Inspired by HDL languages and [CRN++](https://arxiv.org/abs/1809.07430), it combines features from both to allow for sequential programs, but also fully utilizing the power of parallel execution.

 It is meant to compile to [crnsimul](https://github.com/RasmusRendal/crnsimul) compatible source code, and the two projects are developed by the same group.

+For instructions on how to use chemilang, see the [manual](https://github.com/RasmusRendal/chemilang/blob/master/MANUAL.md).
 ## Building
 The project uses cmake.
 To compile a project using cmake, the following commands should be used:
 ```sh